Syensqo: Leadership

+Other activities

 In addition to its diverse businesses, Syensqo is actively engaged in partnerships and research projects.

 In January 2024, Syensqo became a sponsor of DS Penske, sealing a three-year partnership with the Formula E racing team.

 From May 2024, Syensqo as main partner, together with Mohammed VI Polytechnic University and OCP Group, is involved in the Climate Impulse project, which aims to set a historic precedent by flying a green hydrogen aircraft around the world by 2028.
 The aircraft will attempt to fly nine days non-stop all around the Equator with pilots Bertrand Piccard, who was also involved in the Solar Impulse project, and Raphaël Dinelli.

 In June 2024, Syensqo announced the nomination of a new Scientific Advisory Board for its innovation projects, which sees the participation of four important academics in the field of chemistry: Ben Feringa (Nobel Prize in Chemistry in 2016), Avelino Corma, Karim Zaghib, and Juan de Pablo.

 Syensqo also recognizes scientific advancements and major discoveries through the Science for the Future Ernest Solvay Prize by Syensqo, previously known as the Solvay Prize.
 With the support of the Syensqo Fund, the prize is awarded to individuals who have made significant contributions in the field of chemistry.
-The most recent recipient of the prize is Omar Yaghi, Professor of Chemistry at UC Berkeley, for his work in reticular chemistry.
+The recipient of the 2026 prize is Xiaowei Zhuang, Professor of Science at Harvard University and Investigator at the Howard Hughes Medical Institute, for her work in advanced molecular and cellular imaging.

-Previous prize laureates include scientists such as Peter G. Schultz (2013), Ben Feringa (2015), Susumu Kitagawa (2017), Carolyn Bertozzi (2020), and Katalin Karikó (2022), some of whom have also received Nobel Prizes.
+Previous prize laureates include scientists such as Peter G. Schultz (2013), Ben Feringa (2015), Susumu Kitagawa (2017), Carolyn Bertozzi (2020), Katalin Karikó (2022) and Omar Yaghi (2024), some of whom have also received Nobel Prizes.

 Controversies

 Syensqo produces a piece of the "Hermes 450" drone in its UK factory, for UAV Tactical Systems (a company co-owned by the Israeli Elbits Systems Ltd and the French Thales).
-The drone was used by the Israel to bomb humanitarian workers from the NGO World Central Kitchen in Gaza, on April 1, 2024.
+The drone model was that used by Israel in the bombing of humanitarian workers from the NGO World Central Kitchen in Gaza, on April 1, 2024.

 In June 2025, activists blocked Syensqo headquarters in Brussels to demand the respect of the military embargo towards Israel (in place since 2009 in Belgium).
 “We make no secret of the fact that we are active in the defense industry value chain.
 But it's not weapons production, it's a mix of things”, Syensqo said.